What is a WOFE (WFOE)?

-It is a separate legal entity that allows investors to formally manage all business operations of the company and invoice in RMB.
-Including as well the own management of complex administrative, fiscal and legal procedures.
-Furthermore you have total control of recruitment strategies and human resources.
+It is a separate legal entity that allows investors to formally manage all business operations of the company including invoicing in RMB.
+In this setup you are in complete control of administrative and fiscal planning, legal procedures, recruitment strategies and human resources.

-Intellectual property of know-how and technology is kept safe.
+Intellectual property of strategy and technology is kept safe.

 4. Ease of International Trade

-No need for Import / Export license for its own products.
+There is no need for an Import / Export license for a company’s own products.